-Most analyses in our earlier papers (Betts et al., 2013a,b, 2014a,b, 2015) reduced the hourly data to daily means and represented the diurnal cycle climate in terms of maximum, Tx, and minimum temperature, Tn, and the diurnal range of temperature, $DTR = T_x - T_n$ .
-The difference in relative humidity, RH, between $T_n$ and $T_x$ (RHtn-RHtx) was used as an approximation of the diurnal range of RH.
-Betts et al. (2013a) mapped the impact of daily mean opaque cloud, OPAQm, on the diurnal cycle and showed the large differences between summer and winter.
-Betts et al. (2013b) looked at how the shift from summer fallow to continuous cropping on 5 megahectares of farmland, has cooled and moistened the diurnal cycle climate in the growing season, which is consistent with increased transpiration.
-Betts et al. (2014a) showed how there were sharp transitions between the warm season and cold season associated with snow cover, and therefore with the freezing point of water.
-Mean temperatures fall 10 K with fresh snow typically in November, mostly due to the increase in the surface albedo, as well as a drop in the downwelling longwave radiation.
+Most analyses in our earlier papers [7-11] reduced the hourly data to daily means and represented the diurnal cycle climate in terms of maximum, T_x , and minimum temperature, T_n , and the diurnal range of temperature, $DTR = T_x - T_n$.
+The difference in relative humidity, RH, between T_n and T_x (RH{tn} - RH{tx}) was used as an approximation of the diurnal range of RH.
+Betts et al. [7] mapped the impact of daily mean opaque cloud, OPAQ_m, on the diurnal cycle and showed the large differences between summer and winter.
+Betts et al. [8] looked at how the shift from summer fallow to continuous cropping on 5 mega-hectares of farmland, has cooled and moistened the diurnal cycle climate in the growing season, which is consistent with increased transpiration.
+Betts et al. [9] showed how there were sharp transitions between the warm season and cold season associated with snow cover, and therefore with the freezing point of water.
+Mean temperatures fall 10K with fresh snow typically in November, mostly due to the increase in the surface albedo, as well as a drop in the downwelling longwave radiation.
 The reverse transition is seen in spring as the snow-pack melts.
 The high albedo snow cover acts as a fast climate switch, which not only drops the near-surface temperature by 10 K, but also transforms the surface-cloud coupling from an unstable daytime boundary layer (BL), controlled by SWCF without snow cover, to a stable BL dominated by LWCF with snow cover.
-This climate switch is so strong that the interannual variability of the mean October to April (when snow may occur) has a linear relation to the fraction of days with snow cover (Betts et al., 2014a).
-In the warm season without snow, Betts et al. (2014b) looked at the coupling between opaque cloud and lagged precipitation anomalies and the anomalies of DTR and RHtx on monthly, seasonal and 50-yr timescales; and constructed a simplified energy and water budget for the growing season on the Prairies.
-Betts et al. (2015) recalibrated the opaque cloud data in terms of SWCF and LWCF for T <> 0°C using 17 years of BSRN data; and showed the dependence in summer (but not winter) of the diurnal range of temperature and humidity on windspeed, RH, day-night asymmetries in the opaque cloud field and monthly precipitation anomalies.
+This climate switch is so strong that the interannual variability of the mean October to April (when snow may occur) has a linear relation to the fraction of days with snow cover [9].
+In the warm season without snow, Betts et al. [10] looked at the coupling between opaque cloud and lagged precipitation anomalies and the anomalies of DTR and RH{tx} on monthly, seasonal and 50-yr timescales; and constructed a simplified energy and water budget for the growing season on the Prairies.
+Betts et al. [13] recalibrated the opaque cloud data in terms of SWCF and LWCF for T< > 0°C using 17 years of BSRN data; and showed the dependence in summer (but not winter) of the diurnal range of temperature and humidity on windspeed, RH, day-night asymmetries in the opaque cloud field and monthly precipitation anomalies.

-However, these analyses of the diurnal cycle that average the daily values of DTR, although qualitatively correct, actually misrepresent the coupling between the diurnal radiative forcing and the diurnal cycle of T and RH and the derived thermodynamic variables, especially under cloudy conditions and in winter.
-This was pointed out by Wang and Zeng (2014), who showed that if DTR is determined from the monthly mean diurnal cycle, found by averaging the hourly data for a month, the coupling between DTR and the diurnal radiative forcing emerges, even at high latitudes and in winter.
-Betts et al. (2014a) briefly explored this for these Prairie data, and found similar results in winter as well as significant differences in summer.
+However these analyses of the diurnal cycle that average the daily values of DTR, although qualitatively correct, actually misrepresent the coupling between the diurnal radiative forcing and the diurnal cycle of T and RH and the derived thermodynamic variables, especially under cloudy conditions and in winter.
+This was pointed out by Wang and Zeng [14], who showed that if DTR is determined from the monthly mean diurnal cycle, found by averaging the hourly data for a month, the coupling between DTR and the diurnal radiative forcing emerges, even at high latitudes and in winter.
+Betts et al. [9] briefly explored this for these Prairie data, and found similar results in winter as well as significant differences in summer.
 The reason is that when it is cloudy or the surface is snow covered, the diurnal range of temperature driven by the diurnal radiative forcing (SWCF and LWCF) is small compared to typical daily advective changes.